g-wenzel/mail-to-dokuwiki/README.md

 Mail to Dokuwiki is a PHP script that creates a new Dokuwiki page from matching emails.
 It is a customized variant of https://github.com/kelvinq/mail-to-dokuwiki.
 The following changes were made:
 * Features removed that I do not need (Confirmation Email, Downloading URLS from subject line)
+* Removed php-readability as it did not process html from Emails properly
+* switched to a more recent pandoc-wrapper for PHP
 * All emails (not only unread emails) will be pulled from an IMAP-Mailbox and a Dokuwiki-page with their text content and attachments will be created.
 * The emails are deleted after processing.
 * Only emails from a domain specified in the .env file are processed.
 Other Emails are deleted.